ALX2079/MirrorBreaker-Project/README.md

 ![image](https://github.com/user-attachments/assets/a2910103-2e55-4120-8835-1e364ed80d42)
 <br/><br/>

 In the manage menu, edit both records and enter the IP address from the Elastic IP that we saved from earlier, then keep the TTL (orange box) as automatic/30 mins, which works fine, but I like using 60 mins.
-Depending on the tim you put in, is the time you want to wait before proceeding.
+Depending on the time you put in, is the time you want to wait before proceeding.
 ![image](https://github.com/user-attachments/assets/91cb0ca8-01d1-466c-89b6-fda3198e96e1)
 <br/><br/>  <br/><br/>

 ## Setting up a web server:
-### Basic Linux setup
+### Basic (SSH) Linux setup
 Boot up your Linux instance if it's not up already and bring up the terminal.

-<br/><br/>
+1. Use the ssh command `ssh -i <address/file> ubuntu@<IPaddress>`, replacing the "address/file" with the location of the key pair on the Linux machine and replacing the "IPaddress" with the Elastic IP address or the domain name.
+Both options work.
+2. Run `sudo apt update`.

+And now the Linux installation is ready for use.

 ### Install/run Apache:
 AWS